-We provide the world's highest quality DVD and Blu-ray productions (and DV masters) from Super 8, Standard 8, 16mm and 9.5mm cinefilm.
-We regularly provide our unique services to individuals and organisations around the globe for films all the way back to the 1920s.
-Each frame is individually processed and digitally scanned at above broadcast quality, one frame at a time using DVD Infinity's unique technology, software and techniques.
+We provide the world's highest quality Film to DVD and Blu-ray productions (and DV masters) from Super 8, Standard 8, 16mm and 9.5mm cinefilm.
+We regularly provide our unique services to individuals and organisations around the globe for movies dating all the way back to the 1920s.
+Each frame is individually processed and digitally scanned at above broadcast quality, one frame at a time using DVD Infinity's unique motion picture film scanning technology, software and techniques.

-...
-EVERY FILM HAS FRAMES THAT NEED TO BE CUT and a DVD Infinity scan is not just a "no care" transfer.
+Cut the Stuff Absolutely Nobody Wants...
+EVERY FILM HAS FRAMES THAT NEED TO BE CUT and a DVD Infinity film scan is not just a "no care" transfer.
 We cut out the stuff that absolutely nobody wants to keep.
-Burnt frames, bad joins, sections of film that are completely blank, black or white, sections where you can't see anything due to excessive camera shake or extremely poor focus are cut out.
-This makes your film much more watchable.
+Burnt frames, bad joins, sections that are completely blank, black or white, sections where you can't see anything due to excessive camera shake or extremely poor focus are cut out.
+This makes your footage much more watchable.
 Please note that we do not judge your filming ability and tend to err on the side of leaving footage in.

 above broadcast quality in both standard and high definition

 absolutely zero flicker (not even the flicker from your projector)

 no streaks, motion blur, ghosting, frame blending or wobble

 no hot spots or uneven distribution

 burnt film frames and excessive camera shake cut out

 completely blank, black or white frames cut out

 a true scan, so no out of focus issues